bmschmidt/sveltekit-benschmidt.org/src/content/post/2014-09-05-markdown-historical-writing-and-killer-apps.md

 None of these, though, are a particularly strong sell for those who use a computer instrumentally: in reality, your Microsoft Words documents aren&#8217;t about to disappear, either.
 And there are disadvantages to giving up Word.

-- Things like footnotes with a citation manager are not very easy, even for the technically competent. [<sup>1</sup>](#fn1){#fnref1.footnoteRef} Even footnotes without a citation manager are fairly clumsy.
+- Things like footnotes with a citation manager are not very easy, even for the technically competent.[^footnote] Even footnotes without a citation manager are fairly clumsy.
 - The best tool for making your Markdown documents into attractive web pages , [Pandoc](http://johnmacfarlane.net/pandoc/), is not especially easy to install or configure if you don&#8217;t use the command line on a regular basis.
 - The core definition of Markdown is a little unclear: particularly in the last week, there have been some conflicts over the definition that will be confusing to newcomers.
 (Although the proposal that sparked them, &#8220;Common Markdown,&#8221; is likely to be a good thing in the long run)